-A leak was identified and repaired by ESB at the site in July 2010.
-AECOM understands that the fluid type lost from the cable was a mixture of linear alkyl benzene (LAB) and mineral oil based products.
+A leak was identified by ESB at the site in November 2004.
+AECOM understand that the fluid type lost from the cable was a mixture of linear alkyl benzene (LAB) and mineral oil based products.

 The site location is presented in Figure 1 and the site layout showing the site is presented in Figure 2.